 Jules Dervaes lives in Los Angeles, right next to a major highway, but he's turned his backyard garden into a farm.

-JULES DERVAES: These are heirloom squash from
+JULES DERVAES: These are heirloom squash from Italy, and they hang from the trellis here.
+Just watch your head.

 He's got two daughters and a son.